thomasyit/cape-k3s-ansible-deployment/README.md

 #### MAC OS:
 ```
 sed -i'bk' -e    's/server_master_ip/<Your_server_master_ip>/g'  inventory/hosts.ini
 sed -i'bk' -e    's/server_master_ip/<Your_server_master_ip>/g' roles/cape/tasks/main.yml
 ```

-## Verify if IP was updated properly in both files:
+### Verify if the IP was updated properly

+You should see the IP updated in these files:
 ```
 grep -i <Your_server_master_ip> inventory/hosts.ini

 grep -i <Your_server_master_ip> roles/cape/tasks/main.yml
 ```

-You should see the ip updated in these files.

-## Got issues in updating IP ??
+### Issues with updating the IP

-Replace <Your_server_master_ip> (search for string "server_master_ip" ) manually in below 2 location :
+Replace <Your_server_master_ip> (search for string "server_master_ip" ) manually in the following 2 locations:

 > inventory/hosts.ini  (Line number 2)

 > roles/cape/tasks/main.yml (Line number 27)

-## Run End to End deployment now to get a running CAPE
+### Now run an end-to-end deployment to get CAPE running
 ```
 ansible-playbook site.yml
 ```

-## Wait for few minutes till you see all pods are up
+### Wait for a few minutes until you see that all pods are up, then
 ```
 ssh root@<your_server_ip>
 kubectl get pods -n cape
 ```

-Make sure all pods are in healthy state else kill that pod and it will restart in few seconds
+Make sure all pods are in a healthy state else kill any unhealthy pods and they will restart in few seconds

-# Now Access Cape GUI
+### Now access Cape GUI

 > URL
 ```
  http://<Your_server_ip>.nip.io/
 ```

-** Refer to cape documentation on how to use CAPE **
+** All CAPE documentation is available [here](https://docs.cape.sh/docs/) **

-# Encountered issues and want to reset everything
+### To reset everything

-> Run this playbook to uninstall kubernetes and crictl
+> Run this playbook to uninstall Kubernetes and crictl
 ```
  ansible-playbook reset.yml
 ```